SimoneSped/SOM/README.md

     - [ ] Faster execution
     - [ ] Better interface with the user
     - [ ] Better input handling
-    - [ ] Further hanling of worse fits
+    - [ ] Further handling of the worse fits
 - [ ] Study of absorption line profiles

 See the [open issues](https://github.com/SimoneSped/SOM/issues) for a full list of proposed features (and known issues).